WojciechMatuszewski/programming-notes/web/react/epic-react-v2.md

   - You want the search bar to have the freshest value – what the user typed in, but the result can lag behind.

     - If you tried to use `useTransition` for this use case, every time user typed a letter, the UI would _suspend_.
-Not ideal!
+This would cause the `search` value to show the "pending" value, rather than the "current" value.

 - The **critical point to understand** is that the `useDeferredValue` **will cause your component to render twice**.